 Use overripe bananas—The trick to making a sweet, flavorful banana bread is to use overripe (even brown) bananas.

 Avoid natural peanut butter—You could probably get away with using natural peanut butter in the actual banana bread, but it’s impossible to drizzle that stuff on top of the bread.
 I used Skippy peanut butter for the drizzle, and it melted down perfectly.
-(Which should probably tell me something about the quality of the peanut butter…).

 Decorate with sliced bananas—Admittedly, this has nothing to do with how the banana bread bakes, and everything to do with presentation.
 Either top the banana bread with sliced banana rings or cut the banana into strips lengthwise and lay the long strips on top of the bread that way.
 Either way, it’ll look and taste beautiful!